-Moving is hard as-is, but out of all the rooms that need to get packed when you’re moving, the kitchen is easily the most difficult – by far.
+Moving is hard as-is, but out of all the rooms that need to get picked when you’re moving, the kitchen is easily the most difficult.
 In addition to there just being a whole lot of stuff that has to get packed up, many of the items are irregularly shaped and/or fragile, plus there tends to be an overwhelming amount of odds and ends that can throw off even the most organized of packers.
+Having a moving company take care of your move helps you avoid injury.
+If they get injured they could contact a New York personal injury lawyer.
 Heading in to pack up your kitchen without a plan is up there on the list of major moving mistakes, but with a bit of planning and preparation, you can simplify the kitchen packing process and tackle it like a pro.
-Here’s are some ideas to easily pack up your kitchen without losing your mind (at least mostly):
+Here are some ideas to easily pack up your kitchen without losing your mind (at least mostly):

 Pick a place and jump in

 Each cabinet and drawer in the kitchen presents its own unique difficulties when it comes to packing, but they all have to get done, so just pick one and get started.
 Clear off an area on your countertop to spread out your packing paper, and get to work.

 Use a large or medium box, and stack pots and pans with the smaller ones nestled into the larger ones and a small piece of packing paper between them.
 Make sure to add support around your pots and pans by stuffing paper or dish towels into openings, which will keep them from moving around in transit.
 Glass lids should be wrapped in packing paper and placed around the pots and pans or in a separate box.

 Your best bet here is to use specialty dividers that fit into standard boxes.
 Even though your glassware is better protected in dividers than out of them, you’ll still want to wrap each item in packing paper.
 Don’t stack anything on top of your glassware, even if there’s room in the box.
 Glass is too fragile to support a lot of additional weight.